-Approximately 150 key figures are compiled periodically, for example, those related to energy and materials efficiency; emissions; water, waste, and recycling management; as well as environmentally relevant investments and expenditures.
-These data are used for purposes of external reporting and fulfilment of reporting obligations, but they also provide the basis for environmental assessments of processes, products, and materials.
-In addition, the metrics compiled as part of environmental data management undergird the Group’s environmental activities, both strategically and operationally.
+The Group periodically compiles about 150 key figures, for instance, those related to air emissions; energy and materials efficiency; water, waste, and recycling management; as well as environmentally relevant investments and expenditures.
+These data are used for external reporting and fulfillment of reporting obligations as well as, in particular, for environmental assessments of processes, products, and materials.
+Moreover, the metrics compiled as part of environmental data management provide the basis for strategic planning and operational implementation of environmental activities.

-The voestalpine Group has implemented management systems across the board worldwide.
-Fully 70% of its production plants have implemented an environmental management system (EMS) pursuant to ISO 14001 or the EU’s Eco-Management and Audit Scheme (EMAS); an additional 8% possess other certifications.
-Twenty-seven percent of the entities are subject to certified energy management pursuant to ISO 50001.
+The voestalpine Group has established environmental management systems (EMSs) across the board worldwide.
+Seventy-five percent of its production plants, which account for 83% of the Group’s total production volume, use an EMS pursuant to ISO 14001 or the EU’s Eco-Management and Audit Scheme (EMAS).
+Thirty percent of the entities are subject to certified energy management pursuant to ISO 50001.